 Patients are assigned to the Internal Medicine service through the Emergency Room where they are admitted to General Medicine house staff firm teams.
 Infectious Diseases Consultation service patients are assigned by consultative request only and are requested from all services in the respective hospitals (e.g. Internal Medicine, Surgery, Ob-Gyn).
 Pediatrics has a separate Infectious Disease training program and consultation service.

 Other Aspects of Training

-Trainees receive practical experience in the processes of quality assessment/improvement through their experience in the Microbiology Laboratory in which diagnostic testing modalities for pathogen identification/antimicrobial susceptibilities are evaluated and discussed.
-Additionally, trainees are instructed in the Didactic Lecture Series as well as their Infection Control/Hospital Epidemiology rotation regarding aspects of antimicrobial use/resistance patterns, hospital and outbreak surveillance, quality assessment and risk management issues.
+Trainees receive practical experience in the processes of quality assessment/improvement through their experience in the Microbiology Laboratory in which diagnostic testing modalities for pathogen identification/antimicrobial susceptibilities are evaluated and discussed four days per week.
+Additionally, trainees are instructed in the Didactic Lecture Series as well as their Antimicrobial Stewardship 2-week rotation in the second year regarding aspects of antimicrobial use/resistance patterns, hospital and outbreak surveillance, quality assessment and risk management issues.
 At all stages of their training in inpatient consultative care, trainees acquire experience in cultural, behavioral and economic issues related to the feasibility and duration of outpatient IV antibiotic therapy.
 These are complex but daily issues that trainees acquire experience in through the multidisciplinary care required for patients with HIV and non-HIV related infectious disease.